GMOD/Apollo/docs/TestScript.md

 7.1.8) Use the annotation in progress and a genomic feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.

+7.1.9) Set exon boundary to create and uncreate an isoform and use history to undo / redo operations.

+7.1.10) Change annotation type.
+Undo / redo.

-8) Check that the URL can be used for sharing work (on a different browser): bring up different browser window and paste the shared URL.
+8) Check that the URL can be used for sharing work (on a different browser) for both logged in and logged out (JBrowse only) mode: bring up different browser window and paste the shared URL.
 Check real-time update by dragging and dropping another exon to the model on the left (same strand); check that “non-canonical boundaries” warning sign appears as appropriate.
 Last, delete an exon, Redo/Undo to test.

 9) Check that you are able to export data from the _User-created Annotations_ track using the drop down menu option (from the track label) and choosing the 'Save track data' option.
 Here check both GFF3 (with and without FASTA) and FASTA files (CDS, cDNA, peptide, and highlighted region (note: you must first highlight a region to test this)).